jflanigan/jamr/README.md

 #Experimental Pipeline

-The steps below describe how to train and evaluate the parser on the release r3 data, using the same train/dev/test splits as in the paper.
+The following steps describe how to train and evaluate the parser on the release r3 data, using the same train/dev/test splits as in the paper.
 The script `./train` will do all these steps for you, or you can do them step-by-step below.